First published July 3, 2018. Updated January 7, 2019.

 Continue taking your prenatal, and check with your registered dietitian if you have questions.

 It is possible for new moms get enough choline from food, and adopting a healthy diet is your best bet!

-Is my baby getting enough choline?
+Is your baby getting enough choline?